Recognizing and Resisting the Power of Beauty to Promote Evil

 Beauty can be used as a powerful motivator.

 Perhaps the swiftest and surest way to break past the defenses of intellect is to overwhelm understanding with desire (lust), and nothing has the power to trigger desire (lust) like beauty.
-There is a connection here to I John 2:16 where Jesus warns “For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world” (NASB).
+There is a connection here to I John 2:16 where John warns “For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world” (NASB).

 The consequences of the woman’s entrapment were instantly evil, and deadly.
 The stunning thing about the Genesis narrative is that Adam seems to have offered no resistance.
 Was this because just as the woman may have been beguiled by the beauty of the beast (the serpent being the aberration of Satan), and the compelling beauty of the fruit of the tree of the knowledge of good and evil, so too Adam was beguiled by the beauty of his wife?